openmainframeproject/tac/README.md

 The next meeting is scheduled for **Thursday, July 19th, 2018** at **1:00pm ET**.

-## Agenda
+## Agenda for next meeting

 * Top Level Project Updates
   * Cloudstack on z/VM
   * Internship
-  * ADE Updates
+  * ADE
-* Update on Marist/OSDL infrastructure program plans
+  * Zowe
-* Update on moving http://linuxvm.org/ to be hosted under OMP GitHub
+* Review keypunch and mainframe-job for OMP to host ( presentation by Sean McBride )
-* TSC governance change proposals
+* Review of TSC process and governance proposed changes ( see https://github.com/openmainframeproject/tsc/tree/20180718-tsc-process-proposal/process )

 ## Conference call details